When people who are from other countries have asked me about Justin Trudeau, I've sometimes replied this way: "Well, he's not a bigot."

 That's reflected in his health, climate, energy, transportation, and labour policies, as well as in his dealings with Indigenous peoples.

-Whereas Trudeau's father and former prime minister Pierre was a risk taker, the son is risk-averse.
+Whereas Trudeau's father and former prime minister Pierre was a public-policy risk taker, the son is risk-averse when it comes to shaking up the status quo politically.

 That's demonstrated by Trudeau's refusal to countenance the decriminalization of hard drugs to save addicts' lives.